Redstoneguy129/Ani4Plex/README.md

 # Ani4Plex

 Sync your Anime content library to your favourite leaderboard and listing services.
+This was supposed to be a Plex only Anime manager but since demand for a universal manager was high i've decided to open it up to other content providers but chose to keep the original name.

 ![Logo](https://repository-images.githubusercontent.com/433297648/f64615f6-7894-4659-9b8d-711313fb486b)